hirushiharan/python-utility-functions/README.md

 # Py Utility Scripts

-Python packaging is the most common way to share code/libraries/applications.
-It allows packaging of the modules so they can later be published and deployed by other users, either by sharing binary files, source code, or by using a package manager to fetch them from online (public or private) repositories.
+Python packaging is an essential method for sharing code, libraries, and applications.
+It facilitates the packaging of modules, enabling them to be published and deployed by other users, whether through binary files, source code, or package managers that fetch them from online repositories, both public and private.

-The recommended way to package your code is by using the built-in Python library _setuptools_, which has many powerful functionalities.

-In this repository, I'll show you how to harness some of the power of _setuptools_ so that you can package and publish your code on the official Python repository _PyPI_.
+In this repository, I demonstrate how to leverage the power of **setuptools**, a built-in Python library with robust functionalities for packaging and publishing code on the official Python repository, PyPI.

-## Example Use Cases (Where Packaging is a Must)
+## Example Use Cases

+Packaging your code offers several benefits, including:

 - Easier management of release versioning
-- Shipping and deployment become pretty simple
+- Simplified shipping and deployment
 - Automatic dependency management
-- Increase your code’s accessibility
+- Increased code accessibility
-- Cloud computing
+- Support for cloud computing
-- Containerizing your application
+- Facilitation of containerizing your application

 ## Code Example

 This library contains various utility functions for handling Excel files, file operations, logging, and SQL connections.

-### Features:
+### Features

+- Create and write to Excel workbooks and worksheets
-- Read specified columns from an Excel file and return data as a list of dictionaries.
+- Read specified columns from an Excel file and return data as a list of dictionaries
-- Create and write to Excel workbooks and worksheets.
-- Rename files in a specified directory to a sequentially numbered format with a user-defined prefix and format.
+- Rename files in a specified directory to a sequentially numbered format with a user-defined prefix and format
-- Provide flexible logging to both console and log file in JSON format with log file rotation.
+- Provide flexible logging to both console and log file in JSON format with log file rotation
-- Generate structure of the given directory same as below provided Project Structure format.
+- Generate the structure of a given directory, following the provided Project Structure format
+- MySQL functions for connecting to databases, logging middleware, executing queries, handling execution, and formatting responses

 ## Project Structure

-The project is structured as follows:
+The project is organized as follows:

     python-utility-functions/
       ├── .github